AdobeDocs/commerce-php/src/pages/developer/components/message-queues/async-configuration.md

 More information can be found in [Configure message queues](configuration.md).

-Asynchronous and Bulk APIs are built on top of the usual REST API and use the Magento Message Queue Framework for processing messages.
+Asynchronous and Bulk APIs are built on top of the usual REST API and use the Message Queue Framework for processing messages.
 To ease development efforts, the Asynchronous API pre-generates the following configuration files:

 *  communication.xml
 *  queue_publisher.xml